Kurento/kurento/source/features/logging.rst

 - **(7) TRACE**: Logs all trace messages.
 These messages for events that *happen repeatedly* during an object's lifetime such as the ref/unref cycles.
 - **(8) MEMDUMP**: Log all memory dump messages.
 Memory dump messages are used to log (small) chunks of data as memory dumps in the log.
 They will be displayed as hexdump with ASCII characters.

-Logging categories and levels can be set by two methods:
+Logging categories and levels can be filtered by two methods:

-- Use the specific command-line argument while launching KMS.
+- Use a command-line argument while launching KMS.
 For example, run:

   .. code-block:: text